Do you get stung a lot?

 In Atlanta we are usually able to harvest only once per summer.
 You can often make a fall harvest, but I leave it for the bees to overwinter on.

 What do you do with the frames you take out the hive?

 We uncap with a cold knife and put it in a centrifuge to spin all of the honey out.

-No, we only pull frames from the honey part of the hive, the baby bees live in the brood-comb.
+No, we only pull frames from the honey supers above the brood supers, the larvae live in the broodnest down below.